tgstation-operations/awx-playbook/README.md

 *Prepared for /tg/station operations*

+This project can be used to deploy a distributed Keycloak installation, which will have multiple Keycloak servers spread across different hosts backed with a PostgreSQL database.

 ## Included Playbooks

 Note that the file descriptions below occur in the order they were intended to be run within a workflow.